Jankowski-J/sandbox/sandbox/gamedev/unreal/azure-storage-unreal.md

 ## How It's Made

-If you want to compile this for yourself and create your own plugin, here's how we created this:
+If you want to compile this for yourself and create your own plugin, here's how we created this.
+Note that the *storage.bat* build script in the *_build* directory performs these steps:

 1. Clone the [Vcpkg project](https://github.com/Microsoft/vcpkg).
 1. When complete, run the `bootstrap-vcpkg.bat` script located in the root directory.